arqalite/fire-king-guide/src/combos/sanctuary/17-sanctuary-ponix.md

 3. Activate Sacred - Special Summon it from your hand.
 4. Activate Sacred again - destroy [_Fire King Courtier Ulcanix_] in your Deck.
 5. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
+6. Pass turn.

+##### Opponent's turn
+7. In the Standby Phase, activate Ponix - add it from the GY to your hand.

 {{#include ../../common/links.md}}